cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 - Access to Slot-1, allowing you to dump Game Cards and launch incompatible flashcards
 - Region locks removed on DSi-Enhanced / Exclusive Game Cards
 - Run old Nintendo DS homebrew via nds-bootstrap-hb
+- Brick-protection
+- The following for Memory Pit users (other exploits already allow these):
      - Improved compatibility with DSiWare launched from the SD card
      - Better sound in GBARunner2
-- Brick-protection

 If you have not yet done so, please follow [Dumping NAND](dumping-nand).
 While the chances are slim, Unlaunch can accidentally brick your Nintendo DSi.
 A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.
 {: .notice--danger}